 While aimed at helping to manage your business challenges, Salesforce implementation may not bring the desired outcomes, be they increased sales pipeline visibility or enhanced efficiency of email marketing campaigns.
 Typical reasons for this are the lack of a proper implementation strategy and stages, inaccurate planning of project time and budget, the neglect of common risks and measures for user adoption.

 Ingredients for Successful Salesforce Implementation

-- Opt for the best possible sequence of implementation stages.
+- Choose the best sequence of implementation stages.

 - Planning the implementation process.